andreatta-ale/analixText/article/paper.md

-#### Scans the addresses data frame
+#### Scans the address data frame
-Reads data of each file and assembles them into a combined data frame, that contains frequency and signal data.
-Also, rescales frequency values to signal's order of magnitude (multiplied by $1 \times 10^{-6}$)
+The function reads data from each file and combines it into a single data frame that includes both frequency and signal data.
+It then rescales the frequency values to match the signal's magnitude (by multiplying by $1 \times 10^{-6}$)

 ```python